PINTO0309/reflection-removal/README.md

 - **Healthy dynamics**: You want `loss`, `percep`, and `grad` to trend downward slowly while `adv` oscillates.
 If all climb together, the model is diverging.
 If `adv` collapses near 0 while others stagnate, the discriminator may be too weak—lower its learning rate or add more synthetic data.
 If `adv` stays very high but the other terms shrink, the discriminator is too strong—consider reducing the GAN weight (e.g., scaling the final `+ adv`) or adding label smoothing.
 - **Practical monitoring**: Track the logged scalars in TensorBoard.
 Focus on the moving averages per epoch; transient spikes after checkpoint saves are normal.
 Compare checkpoints by running `--test_only` so you can visually confirm whether changes in the metrics translate to better separation.

+## Per-Epoch Validation Dumps

+After every training epoch the current generator runs inference on the images specified by `--test_dir`, and the outputs are written to `test_results/<exp_name>/epoch_<NNNN>/`.
+If `--test_dir` does not resolve to any images, the script falls back to a fixed set of up to 10 blended inputs gathered from `--data_real_dir`, so you still get a consistent visual trace of progress across epochs.
+Clean up these folders periodically if disk usage grows too large.

 Checkpoints, intermediate predictions, `train.log`, and TensorBoard summaries (saved directly inside `runs/dinov3_vits16/`) are all stored under `runs/dinov3_vits16/`.
 Launch TensorBoard via:

 ```bash